StarShoppingUG/ai-avatar-ui/README.md

 Avatar selection, persona/name, reply language, and interface language all carry over this way.
 Voice and scale are not exposed on the settings panel today and remain session-only regardless of page.

-A different `instance` value on the two pages will **not** link them, even with matching `app-id`/`user-id` — `instance` is part of the scoping key for persona overrides specifically, so it must match exactly for edits made on the settings-only page to show up on the display page.
+A different `instance` value on the two pages will **not** link them, even with matching `app-id`/`user-id` — `instance` is part of the scoping key for persona overrides specifically.

-`settings-scope` (see [Settings Scope: Per-App vs Per-User](#settings-scope-per-app-vs-per-user)) works the same way on `<avatar-settings>` as it does on `<avatar-model>` — set it on whichever element is actually persisting for a given page (the settings-only page's `<avatar-settings>`, or the display page's `<avatar-model>` when both are present together).
-Keep it consistent across both pages for the same `instance`/`app-id`, same as `app-id` and `user-id` themselves.
+`settings-scope` (see [Settings Scope: Per-App vs Per-User](#settings-scope-per-app-vs-per-user)) works the same way on `<avatar-settings>` as it does on `<avatar-model>` — keep it consistent across both pages for the same `instance`/`app-id`.

 ## Backend